 The initiator shall initiate the MU-MIMO BF selection subphase an MBIFS following reception of the EDMG BRP RX/TX packet with the BRP CDOWN field equal to 0 from the last responder in the MU group.
-In the MU-MIMO BF selection subphase, the initiator shall transmit one or more MIMO BF Selection frame (see 9.6.22.7) with the MU-MIMO Transmission Configuration Type set to 1 to each responder in the MU group.
+In the MU-MIMO BF selection subphase, the initiator shall transmit one or more MIMO BF Selection frame (see 9.6.22.7) to each responder in the MU group.
 The initiator should transmit the minimum number of MIMO BF Selection frames to reach all responders in the MU group.
 The MIMO BF Selection frames should be sent using the DMG control mode.
 The TA field of the MIMO BF Selection frame shall be set to the BSSID of the initiator and the RA field shall be set to the broadcast address.
-Each MIMO BF Selection frame contains the dialog token in the Dialog Token field for identifying the MU-MIMO training, the EDMG group ID corresponding to the MU group in the EDMG Group ID field and the number of MU-MIMO transmission configurations, Nconf, in the Number of MU-MIMO Transmission Configurations field.
-Each MIMO BF Selection frame shall indicate which responder(s) in the MU group is associated with each of NTX TX DMG antennas for each of Nconf MU-MIMO transmission configurations in the Configuration i Group User Mask for Antenna j subfield (i = 1, 2, …, Nconf and j = 1, 2, …, NTX).
-Each MIMO BF Selection frame shall also indicate the RX AWVs of all responders associated with each of NTX TX DMG antennas used in each of Nconf MU-MIMO transmission configurations in the Configuration i User k AWV feedback ID for Antenna j subfield, the Configuration i User k BRP CDOWN for Antenna j subfield and the Configuration i User k RX Antenna ID for Antenna j subfield (k = 1,2, …, Ni,j(u), i = 1, 2, …, Nconf and j = 1, 2, …, NTX).
+Each MIMO BF Selection frame contains the dialog token in the Dialog Token field for identifying the MU-MIMO training.
+In the MIMO Selection Control element (see 9.4.2.262) of each MIMO BF Selection frame, the MU-MIMO Transmission Configuration Type field shall be set to 1 and the Non-reciprocal MU-MIMO BF Training Based Transmission Configuration field shall not be present.
+The EDMG group ID corresponding to the MU group shall be indicated in the EDMG Group ID field and the number of MU-MIMO transmission configurations, Nconf, shall be indicated in the Number of MU-MIMO Transmission Configurations field.
+Which responder(s) in the MU group is associated with each of NTX TX DMG antennas for each of Nconf MU-MIMO transmission configurations shall be indicated in the Configuration i Group User Mask for Antenna j subfields (i = 1, 2, …, Nconf and j = 1, 2, …, NTX) of the Reciprocal MU-MIMO BF Training Based Transmission Configuration field.
+The RX AWVs or RX DMG antennas of all responders associated with each of NTX TX DMG antennas used in each of Nconf MU-MIMO transmission configurations shall be indicated in the Configuration i User k AWV feedback ID for Antenna j subfields, the Configuration i User k BRP CDOWN for Antenna j subfields and the Configuration i User k RX Antenna ID for Antenna j subfields (k = 1,2, …, Ni,j(u), i = 1, 2, …, Nconf and j = 1, 2, …, NTX) of the Reciprocal MU-MIMO BF Training Based Transmission Configuration field.
+In more details, if User k in Configuration i participated in the reciprocal MU-MIMO BF training, the Configuration i User k AWV feedback ID for Antenna j subfield, the Configuration i User k BRP CDOWN for Antenna j subfield and the Configuration i User k RX Antenna ID for Antenna j subfield indicate the RX AWV of User k corresponding to TX DMG Antenna j in Configuration i.
+Otherwise the Configuration i User k AWV feedback ID for Antenna j subfield and the Configuration i User k BRP CDOWN for Antenna j subfield are reserved and the Configuration i User k RX Antenna ID for Antenna j subfield indicates the RX DMG antenna of User k corresponding to TX DMG Antenna j in Configuration i.